julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 → [Order Heirloom Artemisia Seeds](/shop/#artemisia-annua-seeds--5/) while supplies last — this is a limited harvest, and once they’re gone, they’re gone.

-These seeds aren’t mass-produced or bred for mildness.
+These seeds aren’t mass-produced.
 They’re bitter, wild, and strong — the kind of medicine grandmothers used to grow.
 If you’re ready to plant your own story, you’ll want these.

 ---